zalando-stups/stups-etcd-cluster/README.md

 The upgrade lock is needed to:
 - Temporary switch off "house-keeping" job, which task is removing "unhealthy" members and updating DNS records.
 - Make sure that we are upgrading one cluster member at a time.

+**Upgrade from the etcd-cluster to the multiregion-etcd-cluster is NOT POSSIBLE!**

 Demo
 ====